rajveer-web/rajveer-web/README.md

 - Working with **HTML5, JavaScript, PHP, AngularJS**, and **SilverStripe CMS**
 - Testing APIs and data integrations using **Postman**
 - Providing **technical support and troubleshooting** for web platforms
 - Building custom analytics reports via **Google Analytics API integration with PHP**
+- Developing data visualizations and reporting using Power BI
 - Managing version control, CI/CD pipelines, and deployments using **GitHub/GitLab**

 ---